-Threshold analyses were conducted to identify at what price beti-cel would meet certain costeffectiveness thresholds.
-Tables 4.10 and 4.11 present the findings from these threshold analyses for the health care system perspective and modified societal perspective using outcomes of both the QALY and evLY, respectively.
+Threshold analyses were conducted to identify at what price beti-cel would meet certain cost-effectiveness thresholds.
+Table 4.10 presents the findings from these threshold analyses for the health care system perspective and modified societal perspective using outcomes of both the QALY and evLY.
 The prices presented in this table do not include costs for beti-cel workup and preparation, transplant, post-transplant monitoring or post-transplant normalization period costs and therefore represent threshold prices for beti-cel acquisition alone.
+Threshold analyses for a full upfront payment with no payback scenario and a 50:50 shared savings scenario is reported in Tables 4.11 and 4.12, respectively.

 As is the case for all threshold analyses, a treatment's price that would meet a threshold is a factor of two main components: health gains and potential cost savings.
-When taking the health care system perspective and the evLY gained measure of changes in health, if we assigned \$0 to the acquisition cost of beti-cel rather than \$2.1 million, the resulting evLY gains remain as in the base case (5.25 evLY gained) while the potential cost savings are \$1.42 million.
-At a threshold of \$100,000 per evLY gained, the health care system perspective evLY-based threshold-based draft price of \$2.16 million (assuming 5-year payment plan and guarantees on payments after year one only for those who succeed) suggests that 27% of this draft threshold-based price is due to the health gains and the remaining 73% of the draft threshold-based price is due to potential cost savings mainly from reduced transfusions and chelation treatment.
+When taking the health care system perspective and the evLY gained measure of changes in health, if we assigned \$0 to the acquisition cost of beti-cel rather than \$2.1 million, the resulting evLY gains remain as in the base case (5.21 evLY gained) while the potential cost savings are \$1.43 million.
+At a threshold of \$100,000 per evLY gained, the health care system perspective evLY-based threshold-based price of \$2.15 million upfront (assuming a full upfront payment for beti-cel with guarantees of 80% payback for those who do not achieve/maintain transfusion independence) suggests that 27% of this threshold-based price is due to the health gains and the remaining 73% of the threshold-based price is due to potential cost savings mainly from reduced transfusions and chelation treatment.

-Likewise, when taking the modified societal perspective and the evLY gained measure of changes in health, if we assigned \$0 to the acquisition cost of beti-cel, the resulting evLY gains remain as in the base case (5.16 evLY gained) while the potential cost savings are \$1.72 million.
-At a threshold of \$100,000 per evLY gained, the societal perspective evLY-based threshold-based draft price of \$2.49 million (assuming the same 5-year payment plan as in the health care system perspective) suggests that 23% of this draft threshold-based price is due to the health gains, and the remaining 77% of the draft threshold-based price is due to the potential cost savings.
+Likewise, when taking the modified societal perspective and the evLY gained measure of changes in health, if we assigned \$0 to the acquisition cost of beti-cel, the resulting evLY gains remain as in the base case (5.
+21 evLY gained) while the potential cost savings are \$1.73 million.
+At a threshold of \$100,000 per evLY gained, the societal perspective evLY-based threshold-based price of \$2.48 million (assuming the same full upfront payment for beti-cel with 80% payback option as in the health care system perspective) suggests that 23% of this threshold-based price is due to the health gains, and the remaining 77% of the threshold-based price is due to the potential cost savings.